Living the family travel life is quite exciting, adventurous, challenging and interesting.

 2. grocery shopping to stock a kitchen.
 Since I make a meal every now and then, sharing the shopping duties with my mom or a friend or whoever we happen to be staying with… I don’t remember how to shop for everything our family needs in a weeks time.
 I am more used to packing our food bag with snacks for the road than I am stocking a kitchen for cooking meals.

 3. putting away the luggage.
 Does luggage really get put away and have a place to be stored while not in use?
-Ours has been in FULL use for 17 months!
-Putting it away does not even happen in our family.
+Ours has been in FULL use for years!
+Putting it away does not even happen because of our family travel.

 4. yard/house jobs.
 I see everyone talking about gardening and planting and mulching and mowing and all those things we used to think about… that seems like such a long time ago!
 When we are traveling from hotel to hotel, I don’t clean or cook… sometimes for a few weeks!
 We certainly don’t do yard work unless we are helping a friend.
 I felt so normal recently while helping my sister clean her garage… but, alas… it was not my garage.
 I don’t have one.